 Pros: Glazed ceramic tile is very durable and resistant to scratches.
 It is water-resistant.
-Tile comes in a variety of sizes and materials, such as marble, porcelain, travertine, slate, and granite.
+Tile comes in various sizes and materials, such as marble, porcelain, travertine, slate, and granite.
 Additionally, tile is fairly easy to clean, and stains are not much of a concern.

 Cons: Tile can be very loud to walk on and echos.
 It can also be cold, and heating systems for tile are costly.
 Tile can crack and can be challenging to repair.
 The grout gets stained and needs to be cleaned.

 Rooms We Recommend For Tile: Bathrooms, Kitchen

 Carpet is one of the most popular types of floor covering available.
-Carpet is available in a wide variety of colors, styles and quality and frequently installed in the living room and bedrooms.
-Carpet provides a cozy feel through the house and general even provides warmth, however we do not recommend installing carpet in high-traffic areas like doorways, as it will become worn and dirty.
+Carpet is available in various colors, styles, and quality and is frequently installed in the living room and bedrooms.
+Carpet provides a cozy feel through the house, and generally even provides warmth.
+However, we do not recommend installing carpet in high-traffic areas like doorways, as it will become worn and dirty.
 Another area we recommend not to install a carpet is in the Kitchen or Bathroom since it will get dirty, absorb water and spills.

 Costs: The cost of carpet varies greatly depending on the quality.
 However, standard carpeting and padding are between $2 and $5 per square foot.

 Pros: Carpet not only feels soft, but it also gives a soft look to a room.
 It is quiet to walk on and prevents echoing throughout a home.
 Carpet is quick and straightforward to install and can go over uneven subfloors.

 Cons: Although fiber technology advancements have enabled the carpet to be more stain-resistant, it still gets stained.
 Even when vacuumed frequently, it still may contain hidden dirt.

 Rooms We Recommend For Hardwood: Living Room, Foyer, and Bedrooms